Jet Ski Tour Phuket Insurance & Damage Policy (2026)

 Key takeaways to avoid unfair damage charges

-- Confirm the inspection process (before/after checks and what counts as evidence).
+- Confirm the inspection process, before and after checks and what counts as evidence.

 - Follow guide spacing—most real incidents come from bunching up or overtaking.

-- Respect “no-stunt” rules (tight turns near others, wake-jumping, beaching).
+- Respect no-stunt rules, such as tight turns near others, wake-jumping, or beaching.

 - Know your sea-day risk—rougher days raise the chance of accidental contact.